tharun143/Berklee-Vidyuth/README.md

 # Berklee-Vidyuth
-(ADMS) A project on Amrita delivery management system.3
+(ADMS) A project on Amrita delivery management system.